What is Subjectivity?

 The notion of “objective truth” is philosophically naive, because it presupposes direct knowledge of reality, and/or a correspondence between reality and mental models.
 Knowledge is indirect.
 We know the world through mental models and mental processes.
 Our mental models do not correspond to what they represent, and they cannot be compared to reality.

 When I see a tree, my brain creates a mental model of a tree.
 That model does not correspond to the tree.
 It is a completely different type of thing.
-It represents the tree, to me.
+It represents the tree to me.
 The model is generated by applying an abstract concept to the current data of my senses.
 The concept was induced from past experience.
 It reflects the order of reality, but not in a mind-independent way.
 It reflects correlations between sensory, emotional and motor data (what I call “semex”).
 The concept “tree” contains information about how objective reality affects me.
 It depends on the properties of my body and brain, not just the properties of what it represents.

 Truth can be (mostly) detached from personal biases and experiences.
 Science is a method for acquiring general knowledge of reality.
 Scientific knowledge is not tied to any individual perspective.
 However, science depends on human brains.
 It is not brain-independent.
 It depends on the way that human brains acquire and use knowledge.
 It involves multiple brains working together.
 It has processes (such as operational definitions, explicit theories and replication) that reduce personal biases.
 But it does not generate objective truth.